Student Success stories.

 - Recommendations: Two professional or academic recommendations received online, addressing the candidate’s potential for graduate study completion.
 You will provide the emails of two references in your account at www.gvsu.edu/gradapply, and they will be sent a link to fill out for their online recommendation

-Applicants for the Professional Science Masters in Cell and Molecular Biology must have an underlying base of knowledge relevant to graduate studies in the Medical Informatics or Bioinformatics fields.
-This knowledge can be demonstrated by previous academic study or work experience.
-Consultation with a program faculty advisor will be necessary to verify appropriateness of work experience as a substitute for academic preparation.
+Applicants for the Professional Science Masters in Cell and Molecular Biology must have an underlying base of knowledge relevant to graduate studies in the Life Sciences.
+This knowledge can be demonstrated by previous academic study or professional experience.

 Alternate Admission Procedure